ArturKuzmich/work-ua-test/README.md

 ### `node start`

-Go to foldet src and in command line type  `node server.js` Its run local server in localhost:3001
+Go to folder "src' and in command line type  `node server.js` Its run local server in localhost:3001